SiennaNetwork/SiennaNetwork/README.md

 ### Sienna Rewards

 * A reward pool can be closed by sending it `{"close_pool":{"message":"Here the admin should provide info on why the pool was closed."}}`.
-  * If upgrading a pool, please write the message in this format: `Moved to secret1xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx (because...)`.
+  * If upgrading a pool, please write the message in this format:
+    `Moved to secret1xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx (because...)`.
   * A closed reward pool returns each user's LP tokens the next time the user interacts with the pool.
-    No more locking is allowed, and time stops (liquidity shares stop changing, even though sending more SIENNA to the pool will allocate more rewards according to current liquidity shares).
+    No more locking is allowed, and time stops
+    (this means liquidity shares will stop changing, even though sending more SIENNA to the pool will allocate more rewards according to current liquidity shares).
-    Eligible users are able to claim rewards from a closed pool one last time, after which their LP tokens will be returned and their liquidity share reset to 0.
+    Eligible users are able to claim rewards from a closed pool one last time.
+    Afterwards, their LP tokens will be returned and their liquidity share reset to 0.

 ## Usage